Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Introduction

-The data detection in 1-bit quantized massive MIMO systems has been the subject of many recent studies.
-An asymptotic closed-form approximation of the symbol error rate (SER) with the quantized zero-forcing (ZF) precoder is derived in \cite{Sax17} for downlink massive MIMO with 1-bit DACs.
-However, this SER approximation is only applicable when the channel is perfectly known at each user equipments (UE).
-In the context of uplink data detection, a two-stage near maximum likelihood (ML) data detection method is proposed in \cite{Cho16}, which reduces the number of candidate transmit vectors by leveraging the output of the one-stage near ML detector.
-It also utilizes the ML detector structure to enhance the data detection performance of the initial one-stage near ML detector.
-A low-complexity message passing de-quantization detector (MPDQD) is developed in \cite{Wang15}, which exploits both the structured sparsity and the prior probability distribution of the transmitted signal.
-A sphere decoding method for the uplink massive MIMO with 1-bit ADCs is proposed in \cite{Jeo18}, where the weighted Hamming distance is exploited to construct a list of codewords for sphere decoding to account for the discrete nature of the received signal.
-Assuming perfect channel state information (CSI) and a large number of UEs, an MPDQ algorithm via Gaussian belief propagation based on the Bussgang theorem is presented in \cite{Wat22} for the uplink data detection in millimeter-wave systems with low-resolution ADCs.
-A robust ML (RML) method with nearest-neighbor (NN) search is proposed in \cite{Ngu21} for multi-UE systems with imperfect CSI.
-In addition, recent works have shown that machine learning approaches can be utilized to provide efficient and robust channel estimation and data detection in massive MIMO systems with 1-bit ADCs \cite{Gao17,Ngu21,Ngu21a}.
-For instance, a two-stage data detection algorithm based on a support vector machine is devised in \cite{Ngu21a}.
-The performance of this data detection method is very close to that of ML when perfect CSI is available.
-Although all of these works focus on designing low-complexity and accurate data detection methods to improve the system performance, they only use the original transmit constellation as a reference.
+Data detection in 1-bit quantized massive MIMO systems has been the subject of many recent studies.

+An asymptotic closed-form approximation of the symbol error rate (SER) with the quantized zero-forcing (ZF) precoder was derived in \cite{Sax17} for downlink massive MIMO systems with 1-bit DACs.
+However, this SER approximation is only applicable when the channel is perfectly known at each user equipment (UE).
+In the context of uplink data detection, a low-complexity message passing de-quantization (MPDQ) detector was developed in \cite{Wang15}, which exploits both the structured sparsity and the prior probability distribution of the transmitted signal.
+Assuming perfect channel state information (CSI) and a large number of UEs, an MPDQ algorithm via Gaussian belief propagation based on the Bussgang theorem was presented in \cite{Wat22} for millimeter-wave MIMO systems with low-resolution ADCs.
+An iterative detection and decoding method with 1-bit ADCs was proposed in \cite{Sha18}, which relies on exchanging soft information in the form of log-likelihood ratio between the detector and the channel decoder.

+Generalized approximate message passing (GAMP) and variational approximate message passing (VAMP) algorithms for joint channel estimation and data detection with low-resolution and 1-bit ADCs were developed in \cite{Wen16} and \cite{Zha18}, respectively.
+Based on numerical results, GAMP outperforms VAMP for sufficiently long pilots and moderate-to-high signal-to-noise ratio (SNR) \cite{Zha18}.
+However, both methods require several iterations with significant computational complexity per iteration, and their performance degrades severely under imperfect CSI.